coderavine/sparta/docs/accepted.md

-#Email Validator
+#Accepted Validator

-This validator can be used to ensure that a given value is a valid email.
+This validator can be used to ensure that the given value must be yes, on, 1, or true.

 [**Back to Validators List**](./reference.md#validators-list)